 Cocaine Overdose Symptoms

 When used, cocaine increases alertness, causes euphoria, and leads to an overall sense of confidence and well-being.
-Chronic cocaine abuse, or consuming cocaine laced with other substances can cause cocaine overdose symptoms to occur, signaling a risk to your life.
+It’s a popularly used drug because of these effects.
+Any cocaine use is a risk to your health and safety, but using a high amount of cocaine or consuming cocaine laced with other substances can cause a cocaine overdose, which can be life-threatening.

-There is no way for a person to tell if their cocaine has been mixed with fentanyl, and due to the drug’s extreme potency (it’s as much as 50 times more powerful than heroin), and the fact that dealers cannot mix the drugs together evenly, taking cocaine laced with fentanyl can easily lead to a fatal overdose.
+There is no way for a person to tell with the naked eye whether their cocaine has been mixed with fentanyl, and due to fentanyl’s extreme potency (it’s as much as 50 times more powerful than heroin), and the fact that dealers cannot mix the drugs together evenly, taking cocaine laced with fentanyl can easily lead to a fatal overdose.
+This is why it’s critical to use fentanyl-related safety measures if you use cocaine, such as:

 Why Does Cocaine Overdose Occur?

 Cocaine overdose episodes occur when a certain saturation and toxicity level is reached, which in turn overwhelms the body’s ability to regulate normal functions.
+In the case of cocaine, because it’s a stimulant, overdose generally causes your body’s critical functions like your heart and brain function to speed up too much and become overworked.
 While the likelihood of developing signs of cocaine overdose increases when ingesting large doses, toxicity can occur in low doses for some people.

 Once an overdose begins, emergency medical help is needed as soon as possible.
 A fatal overdose of cocaine can lead to convulsions and death in 30 minutes or less in severe cases.